dataluscorp/browser/browser/components/urlbar/docs/preferences.rst

 Preferences
 ===========

-This document describes Preferences affecting the Firefox's address bar.
+This document describes Preferences affecting the Datalus's address bar.
 Preferences that are generated and updated by code won't be described here.

 User Exposed
 ------------
-These preferences are exposed through the Firefox UI.
+These preferences are exposed through the Datalus UI.

 browser.urlbar.shortcuts.bookmarks (boolean, default: true) Whether to show the bookmark search shortcut button in the view.